 - Treats Diabetes

-- Also treats abnormalities of the respiratory tract, seminal and gynaecological problems.
+- Treats abnormalities of the respiratory tract, seminal and gynaecological problems.

-Dosage: 2 tablets with kashayam or warm water, twice daily or as prescribed by the physician.
+Dosage: 2 tablets with warm water, twice daily.

 Have Questions?
 Speak To Our Doctor here.